For All the Generations of Nuns That Labored in the Vineyards of the Lord, “Sr. Anne’s Hands” is a Testament to Your Humanity!

 By Marybeth Lorbiecki; illustrated by Wendy Bopp

-March upcoming, is Women’s History Month and March 8th through 14th several years ago, saw the first ever National Catholic Sisters Week that is intended to celebrate the generations of sisters who have taught in schools, served in nursing homes, orphanages and hospitals throughout the United States.
+Several years ago saw the first ever National Catholic Sisters Week commenced that is intended to celebrate the generations of sisters who have taught in schools, served in nursing homes, orphanages and hospitals throughout the United States.

 Generally, they were the glue that, in many ways, held the institution of the Catholic Church together seamlessly.
 And they did this all with a quiet determination and dedication with little recognition other than the conviction that their lives and the thousands they touched, were a testament to the faith they believed in.